 The primary determinant of how long your case will take is how long your injuries take to reach the maximum level of medical improvement (MMI).
 Once your injuries heal to the maximum extent, your injury lawyer can calculate the value of your claim.
 If you reject the initial insurance settlement, your case will enter the discovery phase, which can take months.

 After the discovery phase, you and the defendant will enter mediation with the hopes of achieving a settlement before the case goes to trial.
 However, you can settle at any time during these phases.
-Since cases often take over a year to reach a court date, if you pursue your case in court, you will likely wait a year or two to reach a conclusion.
+Since Arizona cases often take over a year to reach a court date, if you pursue your Phoenix personal injury lawsuit in court, you will likely wait a year or two to reach a conclusion.

 Arizona courts frequently award special compensatory damages designed to reimburse you for monetary damages suffered as the result of your injury.

-Finally, if your case involved an illegal, immoral, or otherwise reprehensible act by the defendant which then caused your injury, an Arizona court may assess punitive damages.
+Finally, if your personal injury lawsuit involved an illegal, immoral, or otherwise reprehensible act by the defendant which then caused your injury, an Arizona court may assess punitive damages.
 Punitive damages occur over and above the compensation you receive for your expenses and suffering from the incident.